The 7 Worst Sidekicks In TV And Film

 It is impossible to select just one annoying character from the entire “Star Wars” saga.
 C-3PO represents the flaws of the original trilogy.
 His prissy whining and fear of everything and anything wears thin about five minutes after he is introduced.
 Jar Jar Binks is a perfect example everything that was wrong with the prequel trilogy.
 He does nothing more than get in the way and cause headaches for everyone else around him.
 At least George Lucas wised up and reduced Jar Jar to a cameo appearance by the final installment of the trilogy.

-Urkel, why would you not lock the door?
+If you have a neighbor like Urkel, why would you not lock the door?
 The Winslow family never figured it out on “Family Matters” and look at what happened.
 Urkel took over the show and we spent several years putting up with his over-the-top nerdy behavior.
 Recordings of his snorting laugh are probably still used as a torture device somewhere.

 Chris Tucker fits the definition of annoying in practically every movie role he has ever had.
 “The Fifth Element” is the masterpiece in his career of driving people nuts.
 Tucker is a loud and obnoxious intergalactic radio star who tags along with Bruce Willis.
 If this is what future radio is going to sound like, it might good idea to abolish it now.